longturn/freeciv21/docs/Manuals/Program/freeciv21-client.rst

   :end-line: 29

 This is the client interface `program` used to connect to a Freeciv21 server.
 For more information on the server, refer to freeciv21-server(6).
-The program can be launced without any command line parameters.
+The program can be launched without any command line parameters.
 A player can use the main menu to connect to a running game, open an existing savegame, start a new game, or start a new scenario game.
 However, if you wish to automate the connection to a running server or start a new game with a server settings file, command line options are available.

 OPTIONS
 =======

 The following options are accepted on the command line of the client.
 They may not be combined as with other tools.
 For example: ``freeciv21-client -sp localhost 5556`` will not work.
-Instead you will need to enter each option separately, such as, ``freevic21-client -s localhost -p 5556``.
+Instead you will need to enter each option separately, such as, ``freeciv21-client -s localhost -p 5556``.

 ``-A, --Announce <PROTO>``
     Announce game in LAN using protocol PROTO (IPv4/IPv6/none), Default is ``IPv4``.
 Options include: